kaiorosa1/100-days-of-code/log.md

 ### Day 55: March 22, 2019

 **Today's Progress**: I have finished the Intermediate Algorithm Scripiting section.
 I had three remaining challenges and I decided that I was going to finish them all.
 I have to celebrate because it was very hard to get here.
 I hope I got better in the process.
+Later on, I've finished the first project.

 **Thoughts**: Feeling good because I finish all of the Intermediate Algoritm Scripting section but at the same time a bit disappointed because it took me so long.
 Like I've mentioned I'll be spending more time with JS I need to better my skills so badly.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/js-journey/commit/9dca161efd571a4122e9ca3a427f742c530c0c23

+### Day 56: March 23, 2019

+**Today's Progress**: I've solved the second project which was Ceasars Cipher on FCC.
+The section says projects but this time the projects are harder exercises.
+I liked this idea since we are still learning the concepts in JS.

+**Thoughts**: I've been finding solving the projects easier than some Intermediate Algorith Scripting section but maybe it's because I have some blind spot in some concepts.
+I don't know I just glad I'm done with them for now.

+**Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/js-journey/commit/730c7012bad105d0135545ec87eb2a719e620f8f